getsentry/sentry-docs/src/collections/_documentation/guides/manage-event-stream/index.md

    ![Event Spike Range]({% asset guides/manage-event-stream/08.png @path %})

 - Now, you can use Discover to query the set of events that happened during the spike.
-- Run the query as below to see the busiest issues that contributed to the spike.
+- Run the query below to see the busiest issues that contributed to the spike.
    ![Issues in Spike Range]({% asset guides/manage-event-stream/09.png @path %})

-- Open an issue details page by clicking on the `issue id` link, if it's a real issue - assign it to a project team member to resolve it, otherwise - discard it.
+- Open an issue details page by clicking on the `issue id` link.
+If it's a real issue - assign it to a project team member to resolve it, otherwise - discard it.

 Also, consider doing the following:

 - Set better rate limits on the DSN keys associated with the spike related projects.
-- If it's a specific release version that's gone bad - add the version Id to the project's Inbound filters to avoid additional errors from that release.
+- If it's a specific release version that has gone bad, add the version Id to the project's Inbound filters to avoid additional errors from that release.